growingshivam/growingshivam/README.md

 - 👋 Hi, I’m @growingshivam
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...html and css
+- 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on ...portfolio development
+- 💞️ I’m looking to collaborate on portfolio development
 - 📫 How to reach me growingshivam@gmail.com

 <!---